← Back to blog

 Normalization prevents these problems by making field behavior explicit before the data reaches systems that assume stable types.

+Once your fields are predictable, downstream rules like required keys, type checks, and enum constraints can run reliably without false negatives caused by string-versus-number drift or empty-value ambiguity.
 If your pipeline cleans, normalizes, and then validates in that order, each stage has a single job and failures are easier to diagnose.
 Start by stabilizing shape with API response cleanup, normalize types and values here, then validate JSON against a schema to enforce the contract.

-Normalize API fields: code vs workflow
+Normalize API fields: code vs no-code workflow

 const output = {